back arrow

 CBT methods can also involve group sessions, behavioural experiments, or exercises at home, depending on the therapist and the problem being treated.
 Some CBT therapists integrate mindfulness or relaxation techniques to enhance effectiveness.

-CBT is one of the most widely researched forms of psychotherapy for a reason.
+When people ask "does CBT work?", the answer is usually a resounding yes.
+Cognitive behavioural therapy is one of the most widely researched forms of psychotherapy for a reason.
 The advantages of CBT include:

 • Evidence-based: Many studies show it works for anxiety, depression, stress, and more.